top of page

 Spathiphyllum

-Dieffenbachia - Great for areas that receive medium light.
-They remove toxins like formaldehyde, benzene and trichloroethylene.
-Water when top soil is dry to the touch.
-Be aware that Dieffenbachia is toxic to humans and pets, so be mindful of where you keep it.
+Dieffenbachia is perfect for areas that receive medium light.
+These plants effectively remove toxins like formaldehyde, benzene, and trichloroethylene.
+Water them when the topsoil feels dry to the touch.
+However, be mindful that Dieffenbachia can be toxic to humans and pets, so place it in a safe location.

 Dieffenbachia